George Corson

 George Corson (1829–1910) was a Scottish architect active in Leeds, West Yorkshire, England.

 Background

-He was born in Dumfries, where he was articled to Walter Newall before moving to Leeds in 1849 to work with his brother William Reid Corson who was working there with Edward La Trobe Bateman.
+Corson was born in Dumfries, where he was articled to Walter Newall before moving to Leeds in 1849 to work with his brother William Reid Corson who was working there with Edward La Trobe Bateman.
 His brother left Leeds in 1860, leaving Corson in charge of the practice.

-In Leeds he was president of the Leeds and Yorkshire Architectural Association by 1898.
+In Leeds, Corson was president of the Leeds and Yorkshire Architectural Association by 1898.

 Works

 Corson was responsible for many buildings in Leeds including: